rickstaa/deep-robotics-singularity-recipes/contributing.md

 7. Commit the changes using `git commit -m "Updated CHANGELOG.md"`.
 8. You can now push your changes to github and submit a pull request.

+### Build the documentation

+To build the documentation go into the `docsrc` directory and run the `make clean` and `make html` command.
+This command will generate the html documentation inside the `docsrc/build` directory.
+After this is done you can deploy the documentation using the `make gh-pages` command.
+The documentation will then be places inside the `docs` directory.

 ## Code of Conduct

 ### Our Pledge